Assessment & Admissions

 Discussing how you’re feeling emotionally, and physically, helps us to efficiently identify which program and services best meets your needs.
 Feel free to bring a family member or friend, as this may be helpful for support and will assist the assessment process.
 Our board-certified psychiatrist oversees and directs psychiatric treatment based on your needs, and our internal medicine physician oversees your medical needs providing a coordinated, comprehensive plan of action.

 Sana Behavioral Health assessments are free, confidential and help determine whether you need to be hospitalized or receive a different type of service.
-Our staff is bilingual, and we provide TTY services for the deaf and hearing-impaired.

 How do I schedule a Mental Health Assessment?